paolorizzo/ing-sw-2020-puddu-rios-rizzo/README.md

 ### Server
 Remember to specify the port number.
+It is recommended to run this as Administrator, to avoid permissions problems when writing log files for persistence.
 ```
 java -jar CG04-1.0-SNAPSHOT-jar-with-dependencies.jar -server 12345
 ```
 ### CLI
-The WSL terminal is recommended for a proper use.
+The WSL terminal in full screen mode is recommended for a proper use.
 ```
 java -jar CG04-1.0-SNAPSHOT-jar-with-dependencies.jar -cli
 ```
 ### GUI
 Takes no arguments.
+If run in a non-Windows OS, it's recomended to install the "FORTE" font, available in the /deliveries folder.
 ```
 java -jar CG04-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```